Quick Stats

 -

 YouthBridge operates as a true partner, not just a funder.
-They actively help organizations find appropriate funding, even suggesting alternative funds when applications don't quite fit.
+They actively help organisations find appropriate funding, even suggesting alternative funds when applications don't quite fit.
 Contact grant staff early with inquiries rather than waiting to submit a perfect application.

 -